At a glance (2017-2018)

 Over 90 per cent of our funds come from the public.
-In the 2015/16 fiscal year, public donations reached close to HK$247 million, or 96.8 per cent of our total income.
+In the 2017/18 fiscal year, public donations reached close to HK$236 million, or 93 per cent of our total income.

 Oxfam Hong Kong aims to allocate as much funds as possible to programmes.
-In the 2015/16 fiscal year, overall programme expenditure amounted to HK$227 million, representing 84 per cent of total expenditure.
-Management and administrative cost represented 3.9 per cent while fundraising and marketing costs represented 11.1 per cent.
-Together with all our supporters, we implemented a total of 910 projects in 45 countries and regions, and more than 7.2 million people were benefited from our poverty alleviation work last year.
+In the 2017/18 fiscal year, overall programme expenditure amounted to HK$222 million, representing 82.3 per cent of total expenditure.
+Management and administrative cost represented 3.3 per cent while fundraising and marketing costs represented 13.5 per cent.
+Together with all our supporters, we implemented a total of 609 projects in 32 countries and places, and more than 10.8 million people were benefited from our poverty alleviation work last year.

 Most of our donors are individuals, and many give what they can every month.
 These 100,000-plus monthly donors provide us with a high degree of autonomy, flexibility, integrity and stability, and we provide them with regular updates, reports, invitations to workshops, and an annual gathering with our staff.

 Oxfam Hong Kong does not receive regular funding from the Hong Kong SAR Government.
 We only ever receive funds for specific emergency efforts, and we apply for those funds from the Hong Kong SAR Government Disaster Relief Fund (DRF).
-During the 2015/16 year, the DRF granted us a total of HK$12.5 million to provide emergency relief to drought victims in Ethiopia and flood victicms in India and in mainland China.
+During the 2017/18 financial year, the DRF granted us a total of HK$12.5 million to provide emergency relief to drought victims in Ethiopia and flood victicms in India and in mainland China.

 Oxfam Hong Kong is also not a subsidiary of an international body.
-We are an independent development and relief agency base in Hong Kong.
+We are an independent development and relief agency based in Hong Kong.
 We do not receive regular funding from any overseas headquarters.
-Funding support from Oxfam affiliates generally only comes for specific projects (In 2015/16, this totaled HK$0.92 million.)
+Funding support from Oxfam affiliates generally only comes for specific projects.

 To be transparent and accountable, we have prepared this FAQ on how Oxfam Hong Kong uses donations.
 We hope it is clear and helpful.